GluuFederation/docs-gluu-server-prod/docs/source/tutorials/2k-benchmark.md

-# How to setup a 2k benchmark per day with the Gluu Server
+# How to setup a 2k transaction per second benchmark with the Gluu Server

 ## Overview